TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 *   How do I update my information?

-You can update it at any time via your online account at economist.com (for subscribers of the newspaper), or just contact us.
+You can update it at any time via your online account at economist.com (for subscribers of the newspaper), or contact us.

 *   How do I manage Cookies?